The Pat Hobby Stories

-The Pat Hobby Stories are a collection of 17 short stories written by F. Scott Fitzgerald, first published by Arnold Gingrich of Esquire magazine between January 1940 and May 1941, and later collected in one volume in 1962.
-The last five installments in Esquire of The Pat Hobby Stories were published posthumously; Fitzgerald died on December 21, 1940.
+The Pat Hobby Stories is a collection of short stories by American writer F. Scott Fitzgerald.
+The 17 stories were originally published by Arnold Gingrich of Esquire magazine between January 1940 and May 1941, and later collected in one volume in 1962.
+The last five installments of The Pat Hobby Stories were published in Esquire after Fitzgerald's death in December 1940.

-Pat Hobby is a down-and-out screenwriter in Hollywood, once successful as "a good man for structure" during the silent age of cinema, but now reduced to an alcoholic hack hanging around the studio lot.
+Pat Hobby, the protagonist in the stories, is a down-and-out screenwriter in Hollywood, once successful as "a good man for structure" during the silent age of cinema, but now reduced to an alcoholic hack hanging around the studio lot.
 Most stories find him broke and engaged in some ploy for money or a much-desired screen credit, but his antics usually backfire and end in further humiliation.
 Drawing on his own experiences as a writer in Hollywood, Fitzgerald portrays Pat Hobby with self-deprecating humor and nostalgia.

-Arnold Gingrich, in an introduction to The Pat Hobby Stories, notes how, "while it would be unfair to judge this book as a novel, it would be less than fair to consider it as anything but a full-length portrait.
+In an introduction to The Pat Hobby Stories, editor Arnold Gingrich notes how "while it would be unfair to judge this book as a novel, it would be less than fair to consider it as anything but a full-length portrait.
 It was as such that Fitzgerald worked on it, and would have wanted it presented in book form, after its original magazine publication.
 He thought of it as a comedy."

 List of stories

+Uncollected story

+Fitzgerald wrote additional Pat Hobby stories, beyond those published in Esquire.
+These primarily consist of incomplete drafts and notes for stories, but one additional complete story was found in the Fitzgerald Papers at Princeton University by Fitzgerald scholar Anne Margaret Daniel in 2018.
+This typescript was untitled and undated, but it presumably was written in the summer of 1940; it was published in 2025 in The New Yorker with the title "Double Time For Pat Hobby".

 Screen adaptation

-A television adaptation of the Pat Hobby Stories was made in 1987, titled Tales from the Hollywood Hills: Pat Hobby Teamed with Genius, starring Christopher Lloyd as Pat Hobby and directed by Robert C. Thompson.
+A television adaptation of The Pat Hobby Stories was made in 1987, titled Tales from the Hollywood Hills: Pat Hobby Teamed with Genius, starring Christopher Lloyd as Pat Hobby and directed by Robert C. Thompson.
 The cast also included Colin Firth as Rene Wilcox, Joseph Campanella as Jack Berners, and Dennis Franz as Louie.